Interfaces Division

 And, more specifically, to focus on issues related to:

-- nature-based solutions to address climate change and related vector-borne risks(greening to combat urban heat islands, tiger mosquitoes, and infectious diseases, etc.)
+• nature-based solutions to address climate change and associated vector-borne risks(greening to combat urban heat islands, tiger mosquitoes, and infectious diseases, etc.)

-Click here to learn more about this school district
+Click here to learn more about this school-community

-Download the full report on the Montpellier 2025 Regional Development Plan
+Download the full report on the Montpellier 2025 Regional School

 6. Regional Initiatives: Support for Science-Society Projects